epartington/google-cloud-ai-runtime-tutorial/README.md

 ## Task 5.
 Onboard Apps
 In addition to the `security` terraform plan, an `application` plan is generated by SCM as well.
-This plan connects and routes workload VPCs to the `trust-vpc` for inspection by the AIRS firewalls.
+This plan connects and routes workload networks to the AIRS firewalls in the trust VPC.

 1. In cloud shell, change to `architecture/application_project` directory.